sguzunov/docs/docs/getting-started/03_fdc3-compliance/fdc3.md

 ## Overview

-[FDC3](https://fdc3.finos.org/) aims at developing specific protocols and classifications in order to advance the ability of desktop applications in financial workflows to interoperate in a plug-and-play fashion without prior bilateral agreements.
+[FDC3](https://fdc3.finos.org/) aims at developing specific protocols and classifications in order to advance the ability of desktop apps in financial workflows to interoperate in a plug-and-play fashion without prior bilateral agreements.

 ## FDC3 for Glue42 Enterprise